 A chlamydia infection can spread through genital-to-genital contact or pass from the genitals to the throat.

-Chlamydia most commonly affects the genitals, where it can cause various symptoms.
+Chlamydia affecting the genitals can cause various symptoms.

 If symptoms occur, they often begin 1–3 weeks after the initial infection.